pickettbd/meryl/documentation/source/reference.rst

 k-mers as they are oriented in the input or the reverse-complement, respectively.

-Input sequences can be in either FASTA, FASTQ, raw bases, or if compiled with Canu support, in a Canu seqStore database.
-Sequence files can be gzip, bzip2 or xz compressed.
+Input sequences can be raw bases, in FASTA or FASTQ formatted files, or, if compiled with Canu support, a Canu seqStore database.
+Sequence files can be gzip, bzip2, or xz compressed.

-An output database must be supplied to all count actions.
+An output database MUST be supplied to all count actions.
 K-mers are both written to the output database and provided as input to destination actions.

 Count actions, unless accompanied by an action that reads input from an